 We identify where value lies for you now and in the future.
 We work with you to create an architecture that addresses your changing business and wider values in cultural and commercial settings as well as a tailored approach to private work.
 This has resulted in enhanced value and enviable return for clients.

 More than architecture

-As well as being a very engaging way to work, this approach improves your assets in the short and long term giving powerful legacy and commercial expediency.
+As well as being a very engaging way to work, this approach improves your assets in the short and long term giving powerful legacy, profitability and commercial expediency.

 Their reputation within the industry is stellar and the precision with which the firm go about their projects is second to none despite being only 9 years old.
 The entire portfolio of work (both public and private) was believed worthy of recognition, which is why we felt they were deserving of a title that was not specific to one project but the firm as a whole.

 The firm’s research was also taken into account.
 Overall we found Paul Vick Architects extremely impressive and worthy of praise.

 The practice has a game changing approach.
 This has resulted in 100% planning permission record including with new build and listed buildings and those in Conservation Areas.
 Having won planning permission for over 100 projects, clients and their stakeholders have the confidence that their vision will be achieved, as well as creating enhanced value and profit.
 As RIBA Chartered architects a full service is brought to you.

 "Paul Vick architects designs on three projects including in Leicester Square, reflected our business plans and values on difficult sites." — Tak Tokumine, Founder Japan Centre

 For further examples & information on all of our work, past and present, please get in touch.

 "Our architecture influences us whether we like it or not.
 It surrounds us in public and private, when we travel and rest, when we work, play and learn.
 We harness this opportunity for your benefit." — Paul Vick